 We will try our best to have the bags back at Bayfront Park before you finish.
 All unclaimed and late gear bags will be collected at the end of the day and can be picked up at Trailfitters on Sunday.

-The start time for each distance will be based on the arrival of the bus and the official start proclaimed by the Grand Traverse official for the 27, 21, 17 and 10 mile.
+The start time for each distance will be based on the arrival of the bus and the published or assigned time window.
+Start time windows will be determined once field size has been established.
+Each distance could have a 15 to 30 minute start time window.
+Start time windows options will be sent via email two weeks prior to the event.
 Your finish time will be recorded by timing chip.
-If you are driving to the any trailhead, please wait for the bus to start and remember to check-in if you are in the 27, 21 or 17 mile event.
+If you are driving to the any trailhead, please wait for the start official to record your time and remember to check-in if you are in the 27, 21 or 17 mile event.

 Four aid stations are located the points along the course: 21 miles, 17 miles, 10 and at 4 miles from the end.
 Each aid station has water and sports drink.